 - An office in the United Arab Emirates

-Three specialized public-health centrers—called Epicentre, Aedes and HealthNet—work with MSF to help expand expertise in specialist medical issues.
+Three specialized public-health centers—called Epicentre, Aedes, and HealthNet—work with MSF to help expand expertise in specialist medical issues.

 Other units, including supply centers and medical units, also support our activities on the frontline.